-Dusty chocolate and black cherry aromas layered with bright fruit notes and oak.
-Velvety and intense, leading to dark cherry and boysenberry notes.
-Aromas of cassis and blackberries meld seamlessly with notes of chocolate, and anise.
-This is an elegantly structured wine with silkiness through the mid-palate and a persistent, juicy finish.
+Black cherry aromas layered with bright fruit notes and oak.
+Velvety and intense.
+Aromas of cassis and blackberries meld seamlessly with notes of pomegranate and anise.
+This is an elegantly structured wine with silkiness through the midpalate and a persistent, juicy finish.
 Deep, coating tannins ensure that this wine will age beautifully in the cellar.
 The rich, plush mouthfeel elegantly transforms into sweetness by supple tannins and lovely oak integration.
 A wonderful mineral note shines through the whole experience.
-Layered, complex, and lingering, a true wine drinking experience.
-Wonderful now, this wine will benefit from further bottle aging reaching its peak in 4 to 6 years but drinkable for 14 years.
+Layered, complex, and lingering, a true wine-drinking experience.
+Wonderful now, this wine will still benefit from further bottle aging, reaching its peak in 3 to 5 years but drinkable for 10 years.

 Making the Wine

-The grapes came in small-berried, deep black-blue and loose on the clusters.
-Following a five day cold soak, the fermentation took seven days followed by a fourteen day extended maceration.
+The grapes came in small-berried, deep black-blue, and loose on the clusters.
+Following a five-day cold soak, the fermentation took seven days followed by a fourteen-day extended maceration.
 After which the wine was pressed and transferred to small French Oak barrels for aging.
-The wine was bottled in Summer 2016 after twenty months of maturation in barrel and further aged in bottles for two additional years.
+The wine was bottled in summer 2019 after twenty months of maturation in the barrel.

-The winemaker tasted all 60 barrels and chose the best 8 barrels.
+The winemaker tasted all 50 barrels and chose the best 6 barrels.
 These barrels exhibited plusher mouth-feels, and darker, stronger aromas.
-Enjoy!
+Enjoy.